 Everyone knows the age-old adage that dogs are man’s best friend.
-Our furry companions are wonderful assets to our lives—but sometimes we forget that they are still strong and powerful animals, that react negatively when stressed or threatened.
-Part of being a responsible dog owner is keeping yourself and others safe, especially when the dog is with a sitter.
-Sometimes, however, despite our best efforts, a dog may attack someone else while in the care of a sitter.
+Our furry companions are wonderful assets to our lives.
+However, we sometimes forget that they are still strong and powerful animals.
+As a result, they can react negatively when under stress or feeling threatened.
+Part of being a responsible dog owner is keeping yourself and others safe.
+Especially when the dog is with a dog walker.
+However, despite our best efforts, attacks can still happen.
+Read on to find out who is responsible in the event of a dog bite while in the care of a dog walker.

-So who is liable?
+So, who is liable?
 It varies from state to state.
 California has very strict liability laws in that the owner is almost always responsible.
-However, these liability statutes often claim that the sitter can be considered the owner in certain situations, so it’s still not as cut and dry as it seems.
-Even so, state laws with strict liability statutes are easier to litigate dog bite injury cases, as proving negligence is not necessary—if the dog bit you, the owner is considered negligent.
+However, these liability statutes often claim that the sitter can be considered the owner in certain situations.
+So it’s still not as cut and dry as it seems.
+Even so, state laws with strict liability statutes make it easier to litigate dog bite injury cases.
+This is because there is no need to prove negligence: if a dog bites you, the owner is liable.

-Technically, if the owner knew the dog was mischievous or dangerous, the owner is still liable.
+Technically, if the owner knew he or she had a dangerous dog breed with bad behavior, the owner is still responsible.
 However, the sitter, in particular, is a gray area.
-Since California law carries exceptions for those “voluntarily” putting themselves at risk, sitters who are aware of a dog’s proclivity for violence may carry partial liability if the dog bites them while under their care.
-If the sitter is negligent, or somehow provokes the dog, they can also be considered partially liable for a dog bite.
+Since dog bites California law carries exceptions for those “voluntarily” putting themselves at risk, sitters who are aware of a dog’s proclivity for violence may carry partial liability if the dog bites them while under their care.
+If the sitter is negligent, or somehow provokes the dog, they could be partially responsible for a dog bite as well.

-The owner is liable if the bite victim was “lawfully in a private place”, or else in a public place when the dog bite occurred.
-The pet sitter can be considered the negligent party, especially if the pet sitter did not take reasonable steps to control a vicious or otherwise dangerous animal.
-For example, if an owner going out of town leaves a muzzle, and the pet sitter forgets and the dog bites a passerby, the sitter will likely be found liable despite not being the true owner of the dog.
+The owner is liable if the bite victim was “lawfully in a private place,” or else in a public place when the dog bite occurred.
+The pet sitter can be considered the negligent party.
+Especially if the pet sitter did not take reasonable steps to control a vicious or otherwise dangerous dog.
+For example, in the situation where an owner leaves out of town and leaves a muzzle for when the dog goes for a walk.
+If the pet sitter forgets to put it on and the dog bites a passerby, the sitter will likely be responsible.
+Even if she or he is not the true owner of the dog.
 This can change, however, if the person is going through a specific sitting service, like Wag or Rover, which has their own rules and policies as outlined below.

 It’s important to note that while this works like insurance, it is not a replacement for insurance, and is considered a last resort by Rover policy.
 Rover clearly states in their policy that pet owners and providers should contact their insurance first when something goes wrong—though they also ask that any incident be reported within 48 hours to be eligible for the program.